solidjs/solid/packages/solid-ssr/README.md

 1. ssr

 Uses standard synchronous SSR.
 Renders what it can synchronously on the server and hydrates top level in the client.
-Async data is fetcbed and rendered in the client without hydration.
+Async data is fetched and rendered in the client without hydration.

 2. stream